Robert Mulligan

 Robert Patrick Mulligan (August 23, 1925 – December 20, 2008) was an American director and producer.
-He is best known for his sensitive dramas, including To Kill a Mockingbird (1962), Summer of '42 (1971), The Other (1972), Same Time, Next Year (1978), and The Man in the Moon (1991).
-He was also known for his extensive collaborations with producer Alan J. Pakula in the 1960s.
+His dramas include To Kill a Mockingbird (1962), Summer of '42 (1971), The Other (1972), Same Time, Next Year (1978), and The Man in the Moon (1991).
+He collaborated with producer Alan J. Pakula in the 1960s.

 Early life

 Mulligan served in either the U.S. Navy or the U.S. Marine Corps during World War II as a radio operator.
 At war's end, he graduated from Fordham University, then obtained work in the editorial department of The New York Times, but left to pursue a career in television.

 Career

 Television

 Mulligan began his television career as a messenger boy for CBS television.
 He worked diligently, and by 1948 was directing major dramatic television shows.

 In the early 1950s he directed many episodes of Suspense.
 He followed this directing for The Philco Television Playhouse, Armstrong Circle Theatre, The Alcoa Hour, The United States Steel Hour, Studio One in Hollywood, Goodyear Playhouse and The Seven Lively Arts.